serfom256/OpenMapper/README.md

 # OpenMapper

-OpenMapper is a lightweight ORM library that provides blazingly fast object mapping operations and query execution because it uses JDBC
+OpenMapper is a lightweight ORM library based on JDBC that provides fast object mapping operations

 ---